eaglesky/VRBallGame/README.md

 The first 5 parameters are all in centimeter.

 The order of running the two programs doesn't really matter, but it is recommended that you run the face tracker first and see if the frame rate is good (average >= 15).
 The frame rate is affected by the lighting condition around the player.
-Usually it can be as high as 30FPS if the player's face
+Usually it can be as high as 30FPS if the player's face is brighter than the background.

  We'll provide compiled exeutable programs soon.